nubbsterr/Eurofighter/README.md

 # Project Agenda
 ## Basic Stuff
-- Pick a language LOL; prbly C or C++, rust if i wanna learn sumn but doubt it
-- Get file IO figured out to get sha256 digest for samples, need library or sumn, might as well use win crypto API
+- Get file IO figured out to get sha256 digest for samples, will use Crypto++ library unless it's incompatible for some reason.
-    - ifstream for IO and
-- Find a signature DB to use online
+- Find a signature DB to use online; either MalwareBazaar or Malshare.
-    - use GET request to constantly update before scanning samples; might use malwarebazaar or malshare; get recent signatures then save them to a .txt file
         - Malwarebazaar: `GET https://bazaar.abuse.ch/api/v1/get_recent/?limit=100`
         - Malshare: `GET https://malshare.com/api.php?api_key=YOUR_API_KEY&action=get_recent`
         - Ensure no dup signatures by saving timestamp ft. date and time for future queries; select signatures from after previous query.
+        - Add signature of malicious files to local DB.
+        - Add common malware/program to DB as well; mimikatz, rubeus, etc.
-    - local storage is possible thru CSV or .txt file
+    - Local storage is possible thru .txt file for signature "DB"
 - Quarantine sample; put it in some protected folder, remove execution permissions, or just delete the sample forcefully.
     - Could rename malware as `malware-<computed_hash>` then move to a specified 'quarantine' folder and remove execution privileges using `icacls <malware_file.exe/dll> /remove:g <username>:X /c /t` .
     - Force delete the file using `DeleteFile(<filename.exe/dll>)` in code or just call `std::system`.
 ## Heuristic Analysis (100% apathy)
 ### Static
-- <strong>use [pe-parse](https://github.com/trailofbits/pe-parse) to get PE information!</strong>
 - Check PE info; check PE header for Import/Export Directory Tables (IAT/EAT) for DLLs and imported functions.
     - Namely createremotethread, writeprocessmemory, virtualalloc and whatnot.
 - Check .text section for malicious instructions and obfuscation in PE.
 If .text is small then it may be a packed sample!
-- Run strings command via `cstdlib` and `system()` function on the sample
+- Run strings command on the sample and check its output for bad stuff
+    - Detect and decode base64 encoded strings and determine if bits are malicious or not.
-    - check for sus stuff; `cmd.exe`, `powershell.exe`, `regsvr32.exe`, `Rundll32.exe`, URLs, IPs, API functions, etc.
+    - Check for sus stuff; `cmd.exe`, `powershell.exe`, `regsvr32.exe`, `Rundll32.exe`, URLs, IPs, API functions, etc.
         - API functions include:
             - `VirtualAlloc`; allocate writable/readable/executable memory, first step to executing malware in memory!
             - `WriteProcessMemory`; write process code to memory then execute in thread